ShanmugasudanVeerabahu/Algorithms-DataStructures---Repo/README.md

 1. Assignment 1 is about creating a Memory Pool using Linked list and Arrays

-2. Assignment 2 is about creating a Memory Pool using Binary Trees
+2. Assignment 2 is about designing an Elastic load balancer to manage incoming web user requests

-3. Assignment 3 is about Sorting Algorithms and their analysis
+2. Assignment 3 is about creating a Memory Pool using Binary Trees

-4. Assignment 4 is about Hashing implementation using Arrays
+3. Assignment 4 is about Sorting Algorithms and their analysis